-Avation PLC secures eight-year lease on ATR 72-600 with European ACMI airline
+Avation PLC secures an eight-year ATR 72-600 lease with a European ACMI provider, boosting revenue visibility and diversifying its airline portfolio.

 Executive Chairman Jeff Chatfield calls out two key benefits in the announcement: better contracted revenue and improved airline diversification.
 Both are welcome themes for a lessor focused on regional aircraft.